British supermarkets limit customers to enforce social distancing

 Prime Minister Boris Johnson on Monday ordered Britons to stay at home to halt the spread of the virus, imposing curbs on everyday life without precedent in peacetime.
 But people would still be allowed to leave their homes to shop for basic necessities.

+“We have signs about social distancing in the store and on those signs it does say we might from time to time limit the number of people that actually come in,” said a spokesman.

-Sainsbury’s, the No. 2 player, said it is finalizing plans to limit customer numbers.
+Sainsbury’s, the No. 2 player, said it is finalising plans to limit customer numbers.

 On Monday, Morrisons installed large perspex screens at all checkouts in all of its stores to shield customers and checkout staff from each other.